About Me Contact Adoption Stories My Grace filled Mess Image Map

 Adoptive parent: Each adoption has costs to ensure the birth family gets the best support and counseling and a legal and ethical process is followed.
 I'd be happy to point you to some resources for more information.

-Admittedly, there will be many comments that will make you bite your tongue and want to cover your child's ears.
+Admittedly, there will be many comments that might make you bite your tongue and want to cover your child's ears.
 But assuming the best of others, offering education, and inviting others into your story is an amazing opportunity to extend grace in adoption.

 Wednesday, June 25, 2014